 - Enable ‘From any screen’ and train your voice model

-Are you hesitant of handing over your phone to kids, wondering if they’ll make a call by mistake?
-Or just don’t want to hand it over to your friend because you they’ll mess around?
+Are you hesitant about handing over your phone to kids, wondering if they’ll make a call by mistake?
+Or don’t want to hand it over to your friend because they’ll mess around?
 Do you have a tablet you would like to share with someone but can’t of a viable way to do it?

 Well, Android has a well-integrated multi-user system that could be the answer to all your worries.
-This feature allows you to set up different profiles for other users and much more.
-To create another profile you just need to:
+This feature allows you to set up different profiles for other users.
+To create another profile, you need to:

 - Go to settings

-- Here you get the option to select a ‘Guest’ or set up a new user
+- Here you get the option to choose a ‘Guest’ or set up a new user

-Everything is similar if you wish to create another user profile except that this profile won’t be deleted on switching back, but can only be removed by going to the ‘Users’ menu in the original profile.
+Everything is similar if you wish to create another user profile, except that this profile won’t be deleted on switching back but can only be removed by going to the ‘Users’ menu in the original shape.

 Constantly unlocking your Android phone becomes a drag at times.
-Cue in ‘Smart Lock’.
-Smart Lock is an interesting feature that, minimizes the inconvenience that you will face having a lock on your phone while not compromising on the safety of your device.
+Cue in ‘Smart Lock.’
+Smart Lock is an exciting feature that minimizes the inconvenience of having a lock on your phone while not compromising the safety of your device.

-Smart Lock will provide you with various options to toggle the lock on your device.
-It will automatically disable the lock on your device if it is connected to a trusted device like a smartwatch, the Bluetooth in your car or an NFC tag.
-Similarly, you can set up this automatic unlocking at a trusted location like your home or office, with your face or voice and even make it stay unlocked with your body movements.
+Smart Lock will provide various options to toggle the Lock on your device.
+It will automatically disable the Lock on your device if connected to a trusted device like a smartwatch, Bluetooth in your car, or an NFC tag.
+Similarly, you can set up this automatic unlocking at a trusted location, like your home or office, with your face or voice, and even make it stay unlocked with your body movements.

-If your device running Android 6.0 Marshmallow the ‘Smart Lock’ option can be simply found by going to Settings>Security>Smart Lock.
-However, If it runs on Android 5.0 Lollipop, the smart lock can be enabled by:
+If your device runs Android 6.0 Marshmallow, the ‘Smart Lock’ option can be found by going to Settings>Security>Smart Lock.
+However, If it runs on Android 5.0 Lollipop, the innovative Lock can be enabled by:

 - Go to settings and scroll down to security

-Developer mode gives you a slew of options which you’ll probably never use, but are cool to have on your device and are fun to play around with.
-Developer mode, however, is Android’s worst kept secret, as you need to jump through some hoops to get access to them.
+Developer mode gives you many options that you’ll probably never use but are fantastic to have on your device and fun to play around with.
+However, developer mode is Android’s worst-kept secret, as you need to jump through some hoops to access them.

 To get the developer options, follow these steps:

-- You will get pop-up telling you that you are now a developer
+- You will get a pop-up telling you that you are now a developer

-- Simply go back to settings and you will now be able to find ‘Developer Options’
+- Go back to settings, and you will now be able to find ‘Developer Options

-Speaking of jumping through hoops to getting access, what would be a Google product with one of their trademark Easter eggs?
-Like the Lollipop-themed Flappy bird clone in the last iteration of Android, the current android version too has a true to its name marshmallow flavored Flappy bird clone.
-To get to the game by:
+Speaking of jumping through hoops to get access, what would be a Google product with one of their trademark Easter eggs?
+Like the Lollipop-themed Flappy Bird clone in the last iteration of Android, the current version also has a true to its name marshmallow flavored Flappy Bird clone.
+To get to the game:

 - Long press it to launch the game

-Let me warn you though, this game is incredibly hard!
-I myself haven’t been able to score more than 5.
+Let me warn you, though; this game is challenging!
+I haven’t been able to score more than 5.
 Can you beat my score?

 Are you an advanced user and want something fancy?
 Well then, this one is for you.

-The multi-window feature present in the Samsung Galaxy series can now be used in your own devices if it runs on Android 6.0 Marshmallow.
-Multi Window allows you to prop open more than one application together on the same screen.
-It basically facilitates true multi-tasking.
+The multi-window feature in the Samsung Galaxy series can now be used in your own devices if it runs on Android 6.0 Marshmallow.
+Multi Window allows you to prop multiple open applications on the same screen.
+It facilitates true multitasking.

-To get access to the amazing feature, all you need to have is an understanding of rooting and flashing and just follow the instructions in this link.
+To get access to the fantastic feature, all you need to have is an understanding of rooting and flashing and follow the instructions in this link.

-So, this concludes my list of obscure or unknown Android phone facts that might help you in enjoying your device more.
+So, this concludes my list of obscure or unknown Android phone facts that might help you enjoy your device more.

-Here are some articles that will help you to get more detail about the android facts so just go through the link.
+Here are some articles that will help you get more details about the Android facts, so go through the link.